girover/laravel-family-tree-builder/README.md

 Note that we called method ```node()``` after we had called the method ```to($location)```.
 This is because when a tree instance created, its Pointer indicates to ```null```.
 ### Node
-Node is a person in a tree and every nodes in tree is connected with another one by using **Location mechanism**.
+Node is a person in a tree and every node in tree is connected with another one by using **Location mechanism**.

 To get the node you can do this:
 ```php